 Applying for aid is free!
-You may apply online at www.fafsa.ed.gov.
+You may apply online by clicking here.
 The FAFSA will be available on October 1st of each year.
 Be sure to add Pennsylvania Highlands Community College school code, 031804, so that we can receive your FAFSA results.

 Complete the FAFSA as early as possible each year after it becomes available on January 1st, and adhere to Financial Aid Office priority deadline dates to assure maximum aid consideration and have aid in place by our Tuition Due Dates:

 - Pennsylvania State Grant Deadline: August 1st for NEW community colleges; May 1 for returning students

 Grants, scholarships, loans, and work-study programs are available at Pennsylvania Highlands Community College for those students that have completed the Free Application for Federal Student Aid (FAFSA) and meet eligibility requirements.

 - Grants: Money which is awarded based on FAFSA results and financial need, and it does not have to be paid back.
 These grants include the Federal Pell Grant (lifetime limit of 12 full-time grants), Supplemental Educational Opportunity Grant (SEOG) and the PHEAA State Grant (lifetime limit of 4 full-time grants at a Community College).

 - Scholarships: Money generally awarded based on some sort of academic criteria, but can also be based on financial need.
 Scholarships do not have to be repaid.
 Our Guide to Scholarships and the Scholarship Application are available on the College’s website.

 - Student Loans: Money which a student must repay, but the school determines the amount and types of loans the student is eligible for such as the Federal Subsidized or Unsubsidized Stafford Loans.
 Students are strongly encouraged to borrow wisely and borrow responsibly.